DiegoIno1/DSC80-Final-Project/index.md

   frameborder="0"
 ></iframe>

 When graphed, we can see that the observed Kolmogorov–Smirnov statistic is far greater than any of the permuted statistics.
-This shows why we consistently obtaina  0
+This shows why we can consistently obtain a p-value of 0.

 <h2><ins>Hypothesis Testing</ins></h2>